 Well, what happened to my bookmarks Safari?
-Several readers tells us that their Safari bookmarks disappear, often after an update.
+Several readers tell us that their Safari bookmarks disappear, often after an update.
 Users also report that Safari bookmarks do not appear to be syncing properly with iCloud connected devices, including computers.
 If this sounds like you, today we’re outlining how to retrieve bookmarks on iPhone, iPad, and Macs.
-So let’s recover Safari bookmarks today!
+So let’s recover Safari bookmarks!

 - Safari Passwords Missing?
 How To Fix

 - How To Sync Bookmarks in Safari Across Many Devices